snchildress/quarterback-spy/README.md

 Quarterback Spy is a ticket marketplace polling service to find cheap tickets for sale at a given event

+## Support Features

+Quarterback Spy was created to find and alert on an affordable ticket to the New Orleans Saints 2018 NFC Championship game.
+As such, it polls the supported ticket marketplaces and logs the cheapest price.

+### Supported Ticket Marketplaces

+- SeatGeek

 ## Getting Started

 1. Create and instantiate a virtual environment: `virtualenv venv && source venv/bin/activate`